tomlincr/website-academic/content/event/2017-12-ICS-SOA-ecmo-mannequin.md

 date_end:
 all_day: no
 publishDate: '2017-12-06'
-authors: [C. Tomlinson, B. Pates, M. Abayalingam & A. Rosenberg]
+authors: [admin, B. Pates, M. Abayalingam & A. Rosenberg]
 featured: no
 image:
   caption: ''